-The maximum turning angle is set through two (2) steering stop screws installed on the knuckles, above the ABS wheel sensors.
+The maximum turning angle is set through two (2) steering stop screws installed on the axle center.
 Steering stop screws are factory adjusted to accommodate the chassis design, and therefore, do not require adjustment on new vehicles.
 However, these should be checked and adjusted if necessary, any time a steering system component is repaired, disassembled or adjusted.
-Refer to section 10 "Front Axle" under heading "6.4 "Turning Angle Adjusment".
+Refer to section 10 "Front Axle" under heading "6.4 "Turning Angle Adjustment".